-Hena first began her dance journey at age 11.
-Contrast to most 11 year old girls she was instantly drawn to the Hip-Hop dance form, breaking the traditionally approach of beginners she had no desire to put on ballet slippers.
+Hena began her dance journey at age 11.
+In contrast to most 11 year old girls, she was instantly drawn to the hip hop dance form.
+Breaking the traditional approach of beginners, she had no desire to put on ballet slippers.

-Hena’s dance repertoire spans across many genres including Hip Hop, Contemporary and Jazz.
-Completing her full-time formal studies of Performing Arts Training with Patrick Studios Australia in 2011.
+Hena’s dance repertoire spans across many genres including hip hop, contemporary and jazz.
+She completed her full-time performing arts training with Patrick Studios Australia in 2011.

 Hena has a profound passion for the artform.
 Dance is how she identifies herself, where she is free to be an explorer; a creator, an innovator, an acolyte and a master.
 The invaluable experiences and possibilities dance has offered her throughout her practice have been instrumental in making Hena the person she finds herself today.